After upgrading to WordPress 4.4, you might have noticed that the Get Shortlink button has been removed from the WordPress editor.

 The View Post button was a redundant functionality, and now you can just click on the Permalink to view the post.

 The Get Shortlink button, however, was useful in few cases and some users might want to restore it back.

 I use custom shortlink here at WPism and the feature was useful to generate shortlink after publishing my post.

 In addition to their ease of sharing on social media platforms, shortlinks can mainly be useful for tracking and analytics purposes for advanced users.

-In few cases, even for those who use default Shortlink, it can be helpful for SEO reasons where the permalinks remain the same even after changing the post/page titles and URLs.
+In a few cases, even for those who use default Shortlink, it can be helpful for SEO reasons where the permalinks remain the same even after changing the post/page titles and URLs.

 By no means, I am urging you to put back the Get Shortlink button but if it’s useful to you, here’s how you can restore it.

 Plugins are the easiest way to add simply the Get Shortlink button.
-Here’re few plugins that you might find helpful to bring back that function and add some additional features related to Shortlinks.
+Here’re a few plugins that you might find helpful to bring back that function and add some additional features related to Shortlinks.

 This simple plugin is just intended to bring back the Get Shortlink button after the changes in WordPress 4.4.